BoscoZhangers/ProjectileMotion/README.md

 to easily support future changes, improvements or additions.

 We made an active effort to design our program as defensively as possible with a consistent use of exception handling to address hypothetical shortcomings or errors (such as graphical elements not being found, invalid user input, etc...).

+### ${}$

+## 💬 Feedback
+All feedback, whether, commentative or suggestive, are welcome.
+If you experience any bugs or have any suggestions on improvement, feel free to reach out to me at Boscozhang715@gmail.com!
+We are always looking for ways to learn and improve! :)